The Future CFO of the Year Award, partnered by ACCA

 Tamara Hirst - University of Bristol, Mechanical and Electrical Engineering

 Tamara is studying for a masters in mechanical and electrical engineering at the University of Bristol.
 Throughout her undergraduate career she has taken part in lots of different extracurricular activities, from chamber choir to synchronised swimming.
 She has been an active member of the Innovation Design Society, which runs outreach engineering projects abroad.
-This year, Tamara has led the ‘Clean Cookstove’ project, establishing contacts in Nicaragua and Zimbabwe.
-Last summer she took part in two internships with Arup and Huawei.
+Tamara led the ‘Clean Cookstove’ project, establishing contacts in Nicaragua and Zimbabwe.
+She previously took part in two internships with Arup and Huawei.

 Dagna Wójciak | University of Edinburgh | Electronics and Electrical Engineering Danielle Kennedy | Lancaster University | Mechanical Engineering Emily Middlebrough | Imperial College London | Aeronautical Engineering Maisie Edwards-Mowforth | University of Edinburgh | Mechanical Engineering Myrto Prodromiti Garneli | Imperial College London | Aeronautical Engineering Rosanna Forster | Sheffield Hallam University | Materials Engineering Ruta Marcinkeviciute | University of Manchester | Aerospace Engineering Tamara Hirst | University of Bristol | Mechanical and Electrical Engineering Tejaswi Tiruvuru | University of Sheffield | Engineering Victoria Laila Neill | Heriot-Watt University | Chemical Engineering